ACHIVX-COM/reward-system/README.md

 ### Running from source

-After clonning the source, installing Node.js, setting up MongoDB and configuring environment variables in `.env.local`, the following commands will be enough to start the service:
+After cloning the source, installing Node.js, setting up MongoDB and configuring environment variables in `.env.local`, the following commands will be enough to start the service:

 ```sh
 # Use correct node.js version